maeek/ha-aux-cloud/README.md

 If you encounter issues:

 1. Check the Home Assistant logs for error messages
-2. Verify your AUX Cloud credentials and selected region are correct
+2. Verify your AUX Cloud credentials and selected region is correct
 3. Ensure your devices are online and accessible through the AUX Cloud app
 4. If you've recently changed your password, you'll need to reconfigure the integration

 ## Known Issues

-- **Logging in in the App**: The login process in the app will log out any existing sessions (at least on Android).
+- **Logging in the App**: The login process in the app will log out any existing sessions (at least on Android).
 If you log in the app, reload the integration.

 > [!NOTE]
 > There are plans to implement automatic relogging if the request fails due to session expiry.

-- **Shared devices**: If your account have shared devices, you might encounter an issue that `Platform aux_cloud does not generate unique ids`, check your HA logs and transfer ownership of the device to your account.
+- **Shared devices**: If your account has shared devices, you might encounter an issue that `Platform aux_cloud does not generate unique ids`, check your HA logs and transfer ownership of the device to your account.

 ## Development